elzurdo/elzurdo.github.io/_posts/2022-06-29-precision-is-the-goal.md

 [//]: <>  (You will learn why even though Bayesian approaches are more reliable than Frequentist ones for small data sets they do not magically solve the problem of confirmation bias. )

-The main theme is around John Kruschke's “Precision is the Goal” method, who showed that by determining in advance the experiment expected precision level yields robust results.
+The main theme is around John Kruschke's “Precision is the Goal” method, who showed that one may obtain robust  unbiased results by determining **in advance** the experiment expected precision level.

 ## Hypothesis Testing in a Nutshell
-Hypothesis testing may be considered a scientific methodology to answer a question about a system by the collection and interpretation of relevant data.
+Hypothesis testing is a scientific methodology to answer a question about a system by the collection and interpretation of relevant data.

 Two common goals of hypothesis testing are:
 * To rule out a baseline hypothesis, often referred to as a *null hypothesis*
-* To accept a hypothesis.
+* To accept a hypothesis be it the *null* or an alternative.

-The former is more common due to the popular NHST method that is used.
-One of the objectives of this post is to make people more aware that this method does not enable the latter, and promote methods that do.

 This method is applicable for nearly any industry, just to name a few examples:
 * Drug discovery - is one therapeutic better than another/a placebo?
 * Polling - is one candidate more likely to win over another?